HenryXi/use-wheel/thrift/etc/java thrift example.md

 **2. Generate class by `.thrift` file**

-Run `D:\thrift\thrift-0.9.3.exe --gen java add.thrift` (I install thrift in my D driver) it will generate `AdditionService` class and move this class into your package.
+Run `D:\thrift\thrift-0.9.3.exe --gen java add.thrift` (I install thrift in my D driver) it will generate `AdditionService` class.
+You need move this class into your package manual and resolve the problem of dependencies manually.

 **3. Server and Client class**